 The elected Council considers policy matters at Council meetings which are open to the public.
-Members of the public are able to attend Council meetings which are usually held on the first and third Wednesday of each month between February and mid-December each year commencing at 6:30pm.
-However, due to the COVID-19 pandemic, Council may resolve from time to time to hold meetings once a month instead.
-For the same reason, Council meetings may be conducted online to align with NSW Government restrictions instead of them being held in the Council Chambers at 62-78 Vincent Street, Cessnock.
-Residents are able to live stream the meeting via Council's Facebook.
-Council meeting minutes and audio recordings can be accessed via Council's website.
+Members of the public are able to attend Council meetings in person which are held on the third Wednesday of each month between February and mid-December each year commencing at 6:30pm in the Council Chambers at 62-78 Vincent Street, Cessnock.
+To assist in community participation, Council meetings are live streamed, with a link via Council meeting agendas, minutes and recordings can be accessed on Council's website.

-3.1.4 Open Forum
+3.1.4 Open Forum/Public Access

 Council uses many different techniques for consultation, allowing members of the public to participate in policy formulation.
 The nature of the issue under consideration by Council determines the best consultation technique/s for that particular issue.
-Council's Code of Meeting Practice makes provision for members of the public to address Council meetings and prescribes the framework for their participation.
-More information about addressing Council meetings can be found on Council's website.
+Council's Code of Meeting Practice makes provision for members of the public to address Council meetings for matters under consideration at that meeting and prescribes the framework for their participation.
+More information about addressing Council meetings can be found on Council's Website.